-When PhD advisors contacted me asking if I could help them design and develop a website for their research, I jumped at the opportunity.
-Currently in development, is a site that showcases the research of Dr. Jason Yaeger and Dr. M. Kathryn Brown—two of the University of Texas at San Antonio's premier Maya archaologists.
+When my former Ph.D. advisors contacted me asking if I could help them design and develop a website for their research, I jumped at the opportunity.
+Currently in development, this site showcases the research of Dr. Jason Yaeger and Dr. M. Kathryn Brown—two of the University of Texas at San Antonio's premier Maya archaeologists.

-How can a research-based site targeted at funding organizations also act as an informative site for researchers and a memory hub for field school student?
+How can a research-based site targeted at funding organizations also act as an informative site for people interested in Maya archaeology and a memory hub for field school students?

 Because the site has to serve the dual purpose of being informative and entertaining, I designed a navigation system and visual aesthetic to address both.